fragtion/lkv373a-v3-tx/README.md

 **Stream directly to the Lenkeng LKV373A v3 RX (Receiver) - no TX/Transmitter required**

 `lkv373tx` is a software replacement for the *transmitter* half of the Lenkeng LKV373A v3 HDMI-over-IP extender.
-Point it at the cheap LKV373A **receiver** unit and it will drive the receiver's HDMI output from anything ffmpeg can
+Point it at the LKV373A **receiver** unit and it will drive the receiver's HDMI output from anything ffmpeg can
 produce: a screen grab, a file, an RTSP camera, a test pattern, a live encoder — at the resolution and refresh rate you choose.